Julie Nellenback Henry/ contemporary multi media artist wtih a focus on painting

 Currently working on: oil paintings, mixed media collage paintings on paper, leather wall hangings, assemblage sculpture and constructions

 Other artistic pursuits: printmaking, letterpress, leather jewelry

-I was greatly influenced to start painting by seeing a large scale mixed media work by the late great Thorton Dial.
-The dimensional painting depicted a big red tiger with old carpet applied to the surface for texture.
-The passion and unrestrained urgency in the work as well as Mr. Dial's use of garbage as material for art made a huge impression on me.
-My experience with that painting stays with me and today I can see that it was a defining moment in my early adult life.
+I was greatly influenced to start making art after seeing a large scale work by the late Mr. Thorton Dial.
+This dimensional painting depicted a red tiger with old carpet applied to the surface creating a fur texture.
+The unrestrained urgency in the work as well as Mr. Dial's use of garbage as material for art made a huge impression on me.
+My experience with that particular painting marked a defining moment in my early adult life.
 It was the moment that I realized the power of art.
 I started making art and I never stopped.

 Reagrding my work today:

 I do not have a signature style.
 I am not a brand.
 I strongly believe that as an artist it is my responsibility to deepen the mystery and to maintain a nonconformist stance no matter the consequence.